Zubi-io/Project-Ideas/.github/ISSUE_TEMPLATE/project-proposal-template.md

 ---
 name: Project Proposal Issue
-about: Use this template while you submitting a project proposal for a Hackathon.
+about: Use this template while you submitting a project proposal.
 title: ''
 labels: ''
 assignees: ''

----

-### Hackathon Name*
-_Write the hackathon name in which you are participating._

 ---